 Why have a basic bank account?

-We pay most of our private tenant Housing Benefit (HB) by Direct Credit (BACS).
+We pay all of our private tenant Housing Benefit (HB) by Direct Credit (BACS).
 To get these payments you need a bank account.
 Direct Credit has many advantages such as:

 - it is safer as less vulnerable to postal strike action and theft.